 - Inpatient care - Outpatient therapeutic visits.
 "Outpatient therapeutic visit" (outpatient visit) means a clinical treatment session with a mental health provider of a duration consistent with relevant professional standards as defined in the Current Procedural Terminology manual, published by the American Medical Association.
-Outpatient therapeutic visits can include real-time visits via telephone, online chat or text, or other electronic methods with your doctor or other provider who also maintains a physical location. - Treatment of eating disorders (such as anorexia nervosa, bulimia or any similar condition) - Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders. - Applied behavioral analysis (ABA) therapy for members with one of the following: - · Autistic disorder - Autism spectrum disorder - Asperger's disorder - · Childhood disintegrative disorder - Pervasive developmental disorder - Rett's disorder
+Outpatient therapeutic visits can include interactive audio and video technology or using store and forward technology in real-time communication between the member at the originating site and the provider for diagnoses, consultation, or treatment.
+Please see the Virtual Care benefit. - Treatment of eating disorders (such as anorexia nervosa, bulimia or any similar condition) - Physical, speech or occupational therapy provided for treatment of psychiatric conditions, such as autism spectrum disorders. - Applied behavioral analysis (ABA) therapy for members with one of the following: - Autistic disorder - · Autism spectrum disorder

+- · Asperger's disorder

+- · Childhood disintegrative disorder

+- Pervasive developmental disorder

+- · Rett's disorder